Last Updated on

 Obviously the first question is where tap water comes from.
 Well, in Hungary the so-called raw water, which is necessary for tap water, is provided from 4 water sources.

-From deep water source
+From deep water sources

-35% of the raw water comes from protected underground sources, in other words, from deep water sources.
+35% of raw water comes from protected underground sources, in other words, from deep water sources.
 These are strictly guarded, closed wells.
 Their depth can be from 10 meters down even to more hundred meters.

 From riverbank filtration sources

-Another 35% is extracted from river’s pebble-covered bed, in other words, from riverbank filtration sources.
+Another 35% is extracted from the river’s pebble-covered bed, in other words, from riverbank filtration sources.
 The thick pebble layer alongside the Danube functions as an excellent physical and biological filter.

-The dug wells and radial wells being near the riverbed (their depth is 10-25 meters) provide drinking water-quality raw water which is proved by a number of laboratory tests.
+The dug wells and radial wells being near the riverbed (their depth is 10-25 meters) provide drinking water-quality raw water, which is proved by a number of laboratory tests.

 From karst water